 “One,” he says, pointing his finger to the ceiling, “a good horn.
 Two, good brakes.
 And three, good luck!”

 We giggle as he continues to push his way through more than 5 rows of traffic where the road markings show there should be 3.

-I was nervous about travelling India on my own.
-I was keen to explore a little of India independently and get some extra time at the Taj Mahal before joining a blog trip, but fearing the crowds and traffic I’d read were common in Delhi didn’t want to leave the logistics to the last minute.
+I was nervous about travelling to India solo.
+I’d been lucky enough to be invited to explore India on a luxury train but wanted to have some time to travel independently before boarding.
+Fearing the crowds and traffic I’d read were common in Delhi though, I didn’t want to just rock up to Delhi with hopes of visiting the Taj Mahal and leave the logistics to the last minute.
 Luckily G Adventures had just the itinerary for me.

 The Agra Independent Adventure is designed for travellers, exactly like me, who want a trusted driver and tour guide to take them to the Taj Mahal from Delhi.
 The 3-day tour, which includes 2 nights accommodation, can be booked as a group or solo, and it makes visiting the Taj Mahal completely stress-free.

 Naveem, of the road safety jokes, was my private driver and companion for the full 3 days.
 He made me laugh at the crazy Indian roads as we left the airport and was teaching me mathematics tricks by the time we left Agra.

 My first afternoon I was left to settle in and explore on my own and then the next morning Naveem arrived to take me to my first activity.
 Although this tour is primarily about Agra, a City Walk is included in Delhi with a G Adventures supported charity.